SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Forecast Skill ($$ s $$)
 {: .anchor }
-The forecast skill measures the performance of a forecast relative to a reference forecast.
+The forecast skill measures the performance of a forecast relative to a reference forecast ([Marquez12](#ref-marquez12)).
 The Solar Forecast Arbiter uses the definition of forecast skill based on RMSE:

 $$ s = 1 - \frac{\text{RMSE}_f}{\text{RMSE}_{\text{ref}}} $$